kairos-fhir/kairos-fhir-dsl-mapping-example/src/main/groovy/customexport/uscore/README.md

 ## US CORE VITALSIGNS

 The US Core provides very specific profiles for a set of vital signs.
 The observations are specified by LOINC codes and are mostly fixed values or chosen from a bound value set.
-Therefore, corresponding CXX labor mappings must be defined in order to map data to US Core vitals sign FHIR profiles.
+Therefore, corresponding HDRP labor mappings must be defined in order to map data to US Core vitals sign FHIR profiles.
-A set of CXX master data xml files is provided that specifies labor methods, labor values and units that need to be defined in CXX for the groovy mappings to work.
+A set of HDRP master data xml files is provided that specifies labor methods, labor values and units that need to be defined in HDRP for the groovy mappings to work.

 * The files are located in `/cxx-masterdata-xml`
-* Files can be imported over the CXX XML import interface for master data.
+* Files can be imported over the HDRP XML import interface for master data.
 * The xml file name correspond to its groovy mapping file name pendant, e.g. `bloodPressure.xml` is the required labor method for `bloodPressure.groovy`
 * These groovy mappings on the specified labor method XMLs have to be understood as examples.
-If observations should be filled with CXX measurement values from other labor methods or labor values, e.g. a HL7 profile, just change labor method and value code in the effected groovy file.
+If observations should be filled with HDRP measurement values from other labor methods or labor values, e.g. a HL7 profile, just change labor method and value code in the effected groovy file.

-# CXX FHIR Import
+# HDRP FHIR Import

 The data corresponding to the eventually exported US-CORE profiled data sets can be imported over the FHIR import interface.
 Example FHIR messages for the profiles are provided in `/cxx-fhir-import-example-messages`.
-Note that the system urls in codings must be adjusted, such that they contain the correct OID of the catalog containing the code in the CXX database.
+Note that the system urls in codings must be adjusted, such that they contain the correct OID of the catalog containing the code in the HDRP database.

-# CXX FHIR export
+# HDRP FHIR export

 Examples of the resulting export FHIR messages are provided in `/cxx-fhir-export-example-messages` in ndjson format.
 For better readability, files are exported with pretty print option.